What is the academic study of religion?

 - Submit a Certificate of Immunization, if required.
 If you will not ever be traveling to a UWG campus or site, you may apply for an Immunization Exemption.
 Contact the Immunization Clerk with your request.

 Specific dates for admissions (Undergraduates Only), go to: UWG Admission Deadlines

-- Incorporate a philosophical position in oral and written communications.
+- Incorporate and defend a philosophical position in oral communications.